pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/authentication-authorization.md

 :::tip
 If you want **to know which venues are linked to your provider account**, you can use this **[endpoint](/rest-api/#tag/Venues/operation/GetOffererVenues)**.
 It is possible to filter by offerer, using the offerer's SIREN.

+If you want **to know if a specific venue is linked to your provider account**, you can use the [**Get Venue endpoint**](/rest-api#tag/Venues/operation/GetVenueBySiret).
+If the venue exists in our database and your provider is linked to this venue, the endpoint will return the venue information; otherwise, it will return a **404 Not Found** error.

 ```bash
 # Example requests with curl